Moisture Removal and Drying in Mississauga Properties Are Critical during Storm Damage Mitigation

 Following Migration Patterns After Flood Damage in Mississauga

 Homeowners experiencing flooding for the first time in Mississauga might express some surprise at the lengths we take to ensure we find all spaces the water invaded in your structure.
-Our technicians know that relying on a visual scan of previously flooded rooms and levels of your home is insufficient to assure that all water evacuated and that no moisture remains.
-We use thermal imaging and moisture detecting devices to map full contours of the flood water’s invasion.
+Our technicians know that relying on a visual scan of previously flooded rooms and levels of your home is insufficient to assure that all water is evacuated and that no moisture remains.
+We use thermal imaging and moisture detecting devices to map the full contours of the flood water’s invasion.

 Flooding Respects No Timeline or Barrier

 Flood damage in Mississauga is common during snowmelt or heavy precipitation, but it is impossible to predict when these events will occur as weather patterns evolve.
 The Credit River and other streams and creeks in our neighborhoods also flood during the winter when ice dams form, sending freezing water across the landscape and through cinder blocks or concrete foundations into your basement.

 Risks of Missing Hidden Water During Flood Mitigation and Remediation